 - Runtime systems and compilers

-- Parallel scientific libraries
+- Parallel scientific libraries and toolkits

 - Resource manager and job schedulers

 Questions and bugs

 Questions, comments, and bugs should be sent to hwloc mailing lists.
 When

 appropriate, please attach the /proc + /sys tarball